FREQUENTLY ASKED QUESTIONS

 Kids matches are 3 minutes and Adults matches are 4 minutes.

-- The Stealth format prioritises submission attempts over positional control.
+- The Stealth format is submission only, no points.

-- If at the end of the match the points are tied, the match will be declared a draw.
+- In the case of no submission, the match will be declared a draw.

-- The Stealth format prioritises submission attempts over positional control.
+- The Stealth format is submission only, no points.

-- If at the end of the match the points are tied, the match will be declared a draw.
+- In the case of no submission, the match will be declared a draw.

 Please scroll to the bottom of this page for the full Allowed Techniques Chart.